Securities Trader – Federal Criminal and SEC Civil Insider Trading Charges

 Representation of a major broker dealer investigated by FINRA for failure to supervise brokers in connection with the sale of speculative securities.

-Representing a New York limited partnership in litigation filed in federal court alleging fraud and dissipation of family trust assets against major offshore bank and international investment advisors.
+Negotiated a favorable settlement involving the payment of significant monetary damages on behalf of a New York limited partnership to resolve allegations of fraud and dissipation of family trust assets against a major offshore bank and international investment advisors.

 Philadelphia Stock Exchange and FINRA Investigation